LibrariesHacked/helibtech/index.md

 ## Our sponsors

-HELibTech is generously sponsored by Technology from Sage, PTFS Europe and Ken Chad Consulting.
+HELibTech is generously sponsored by Technology from Sage, Open Fifth and Ken Chad Consulting.
 It is through our sponsors on-going support that bursaries are provided for our Community Editors and that our site is hosted and maintained.

 ![](/assets/images/tehcnology-from-sage.jpg)